End the Gas Utility Blank Check

 The Ratepayer Protection Act

-The bill requires gas utilities to:
+The bill would have required gas utilities to:

 • Use modern leak detection technology when cost effective (that wasn’t available a decade ago);